 To hold the other dog owner responsible for damages, you will need evidence to support your claim.
 The more evidence you have, the better position you’ll be in to successfully recover compensation.
 Some essential pieces of evidence you can obtain are:

 - Photos and videos.
 If you happen to have visual evidence of the moment of the attack, it can serve as critical evidence in proving liability.
 Additionally, you should take photos or video of the aftermath of the attack, including your dog’s injuries and the other dog if you can do so safely.

 - Witness statements.
 Two types of witnesses can help with dog bite claims: First, anyone who saw the attack, and second, anyone who’s witnessed the aggressive dog’s previous dangerous behavior.
-At minimum, you’ll want to collect witness contact information at the scene.
-If you can, see if they’re willing to give a written statement at the scene, while memories of the attack are still fresh.
+At a minimum, you’ll want to collect witness contact information at the scene.
+If you can see if they’re willing to give a written statement at the scene, while memories of the attack are still fresh.

 Along with these pieces of evidence, you’ll want to submit copies of your vet’s bills and other expenses on medical supplies to care for your dog.
-While it’s unfortunate when your dog suffers injury from another animal, but with help from a Las Vegas dog bite attorney, there is a legal path to compensation available.
+While it’s unfortunate when your dog suffers injury from another animal, but with help from a Las Vegas dog bite lawyer, there is a legal path to compensation available.